Labelbox/labelbox-python/examples/CONTRIBUTING.md

 ## General Prerequisites

 [Rye](https://rye-up.com/) may be installed before contributing to the repository as it is the tool used to style our example notebooks.
 This could be used to avoid the github styling workflow.
 This is also the packaging tool used for the main SDK.
 The pyproject used for the example notebooks is a virtual package and does not get published.
-Rye is used for the sack of consistency.

 ## Styling Tools